 The dreaded ski lift.
-It’s one of the few moments when you’re snowboarding as a beginner where they ever envy skiers as they cruise off in a straight line with just a hint of a snowplow.
-As you see the top of the lift approaching, you lift that bar up, turn yourself sideways, and hope that this time you’ll nail it.
+It’s one of the few moments when you’re snowboarding as a beginner where you envy skiers as they cruise off in a straight line with just a hint of a snowplow.
+As you see the top of the lift approaching, you lift that bar up, turn yourself sideways, get ready to get off the ski lift chair, and hope that this time you’ll nail it.

 Things only get worse as you start riding lifts with strangers — it’s one thing to wipe out your buddies, but another to cling to a stranger like Jack clings to Rose in Titanic as you ride off into the sunset.
 So how can you master the ski lift and ensure that the next time you hit the summit, you cruise off in style?

-The good news when it comes to lifts is that you’ve probably already got the answers locked up in your skillset.
+The good news regarding lifts is that you’ve probably already got the answers locked up in your skillset.
 And that’s because snowboarding for beginners usually starts out with at least a little one-footed riding on the bunny hill.
-Also, if you’ve spent any time at a beginner-friendly ski resort, you’ll most likely have had to scoot yourself along one-footed on a flat green run or cat track.
+Also, if you’ve spent any time at a beginner-friendly ski resort, you’ll most likely have had to scoot yourself along on one foot on a flat green run or cat track.

 If you’re not comfortable riding one-footed, now is the time to start.
-My top tip here is to relax.
+Number one on my list of beginner snowboarding tips is to relax.
 Most beginners find themselves riding far too rigid when they’re riding off lifts or one-footed in general.
 Bend your knees a little and allow that front foot to initiate your edges for turns — don’t expect any sharp or major turns here.
-When you’re starting out, you can hang a little of your toe, or heel, off the side of the board and drag it in the snow to slow you down, especially on steep lifts.
+When starting out, you can hang a little of your toe, or heel, off the side of the snowboard and drag it in the snow to slow you down, especially on steep lifts.

 Once you’re comfortable riding one-footed, follow these steps to ski lift success next time you’re out on the slopes: